BiblioAsia Jan 2009

 Using the literary supplements of Nanyang Siang Pau, namely Literary Page, Literary Miscellany, Café and Window, and the Malaysian literary magazine Chao Foon Monthly as case studies, this essay explores the Chinese modernist literary movement in Singapore.
 (PDF)

-Yeo Guan Nor tells the story of her late grandfather, Yeo Chan Boon, who was born in China in 1881 but came to Singapore when he was 18.
-He later became one of the founding members of the Singapore branch of the Revolutionary Alliance (Tongmenghui) founded by Dr Sun Yat-sen. (PDF)
+Researcher Yeo Guan Nor tells the story of her late grandfather, Yeo Chan Boon, who came to Singapore when he was 18 and later became one of the founding members of the Singapore branch of Sun Yat-sen’s Revolutionary Alliance (Tongmenghui).
+(PDF)

 A History More Refined: Malay Women’s and Men’s Magazines of the 1950s in Singapore and Malaya